Saving vs. Investing - What is Savings

 However, many people hold assets that they cannot use or access.

 The financial position of liquidity, use, and control is what allows you to take advantage of opportunities.
-Your money is accessible to you, can easily be converted to cash, is available for you to use, and is stored where you won’t have loss.
+Your money is accessible to you, can easily be converted to cash, is available for you to use, and is stored where you won’t lose it.

-When you have savings that meets the LUC criteria, and you apply (K) Knowledge to invest in what you know and control, you get LUCK.
+When you have savings that meet the LUC criteria, and you apply (K) Knowledge to invest in what you know and control, you get LUCK.

 Liquidity + Use + Control + Knowledge = LUCK